lalitsom/butterplate/README.md

 ## Under Development

-Butterplate is an exact copy of [Buttercup](https://buttercup.pw) with some very minor changes so that it can be used as a personal diary instead of a password manager.
+Buttercup is an exact copy of [Buttercup](https://buttercup.pw) with some very minor changes so that it can be used as a personal diary instead of a password manager.
 The application is currently unstable.

 ## License